-Once you reach 100 hives you have a little business that should produce a turnover in the region of R300,00 with a tidy supplement to primary occupation.
-It's getting to the stage where you have to make a decision.
-Do you go full time beekeeper and quit your other job?
+Once you reach 100 hives you have a little business that should produce a turnover in the region of half a million rand; a tidy supplement to your primary occupation.
+It is getting to the stage where you have to make a decision.
+Do you go full-time as a beekeeper and quit your other job?

-The most I've ever had is 54 hives, so this is rather speculative.
+The most I have ever had is 54 hives, so this is rather speculative.

 It is now getting more difficult to produce raw-honey.
-During the flow you will be harvesting honey several times a week; to get it filtered, settled and bottled before it sets really requires another pair of hands.
+During the flow you will be harvesting honey several times a week; to get it filtered, settled and bottled before it crystallises really requires another pair of hands.

-Does the good wife have an interest in the family business.
-Could she do the marketing?
-Selling 5000 pound jars is a job in itself; then she could be her own boss instead of dragging herself off to the office every day.
+Does the good wife have an interest in the family business?
+Marketing 5000 jars of honey is a job in itself; then she could be her own boss instead of dragging herself off to the office every day.

-The modus operandi harvesting honey remains much the same, only on a much larger scale.
-Harvest the honey from 10 hives, say, uncap, extract, strain and get all of it into settling tanks.
+The modus operandi harvesting honey remains much the same, only on a larger scale.
+Rob the honey from 10 hives, say, uncap, extract and strain; and get all of it into settling-tanks.

-The following day, you take 15 odd empty supers and harvest the next 10 hives, replacing the full frames with empty ones as you go.
-You really need an extra 15 supers of combs.
+The following day you take 15 odd empty-supers and harvest the next 10 hives, replacing the full frames with those that have been extracted as you go.
+You really need extra boxes of dry combs.

 56 Groenekloof Rd,